Naitik2122/Realty-Ninja/README.md

 ## Technologies Used

 **Figma:** Figma, a collaborative interface design tool, was utilized for designing the UI of Realty Ninja.
-This powerful tool allows for seamless collaboration between designers and developers, ensuring a smooth workflow.
+This powerful tool allows for seamless collaboration between designers and developers, ensuring a smooth workflow. <br>
 **InVision:** InVision was used to create interactive prototypes and gather feedback from stakeholders.
 This tool helped visualize the user flow and allowed for effective communication during the development process.

 ## Installation and Usage